webbuilders-group/silverstripe-memberprofiles/README.md

 [![Total Downloads](https://poser.pugx.org/webbuilders-group/silverstripe-memberprofiles/downloads.svg)](https://packagist.org/packages/webbuilders-group/silverstripe-memberprofiles)
 [![License](https://poser.pugx.org/webbuilders-group/silverstripe-memberprofiles/license.svg)](https://github.com/webbuilders-group/silverstripe-memberprofiles/blob/master/LICENSE.md)

 A new page type is added in the CMS called a "Member Profile Page".
 This allows you to create a page that allows users to register and/or manage their profile.

 Registration can be enabled or disabled in the "Behaviour" tab.

 ## Composer Install

 ```
-composer require webbuilders-group/silverstripe-memberprofiles:~4.1
+composer require webbuilders-group/silverstripe-memberprofiles:~5.0
 ```

 ## Requirements

-* SilverStripe 4.0+ or 5.0+
+* SilverStripe ~6.0

 ## Documentation